top of page

 • Use skin-safe fragrance oils designed for soap to avoid irritation.

-• Avoid water-based colorants; they can cause the soap to seize or become grainy.
+• Avoid water-based colourants; they can cause the soap to seize or become grainy.

-• Experiment with layering colors by pouring one color, letting it set slightly, then adding another.
+• Experiment with layering colours by pouring one colour, letting it set slightly, then adding another.

 • Clean your molds immediately after use to prevent residue buildup.